 The clown loach (Chromobotia macracanthus), or tiger botia, is a tropical freshwater fish belonging to the botiid loach family.
 It is the sole member of the genus Chromobotia.
 It originates in inland waters in Indonesia on the islands of Sumatra and Borneo.
 It’s a favorite fish in the freshwater aquarium commerce and can be marketed globally.

-Typical adult Clown loaches sizes ranging from 15-20 cm (5.9-7.9 in).
+Clown Loaches can reach sizes of up to 30-40 cm (12-16 inches) in the wild, but in aquariums, typical adult Clown loaches sizes ranging from 15-20 cm (5.9-7.9 in).
 The fish’s body is very long and laterally compressed, with the arched dorsal surface and a horizontal ventral surface.
 Interestingly, the Clown Loach is sometimes referred to as a scaleless fish.
 But it does, in fact, have small scales embedded in its skin.
 Its mind is relatively big and its own mouth faces down with thick, fleshy lips, and four pairs of barbels.
 The barbels on the upper jaw are small and hard to see. the Clown Loach is active during the day but will shy from bright light and hide amongst plant stocks or in rockwork.

-Clown loach care
+Clown loach in Aquarium

 In the aquarium, The clown loach is a favored for freshwater amateurs.
 It’s a calm fish and coexists nicely with almost any tankmate.
 They create appropriate tank-mates for almost any non-aggressive community fishes but don’t flourish when kept with bigger, more prominent species.
 Clown Loaches are big schooling fish, and they’re quite busy.
 This means you’ll require a huge tank with loads of space for the own pets to maneuver around.
-At precisely the exact same time, nevertheless, each Loach must have many hiding spots accessible; Loaches enjoy enclosed spaces and can occasionally”hide” in caves, tubes, and other conceal holes.

 Aquarist Experience Level: Moderate